rmcar17/SpectralClusterSupertreeAnalysis/README.md

 ### Command line interface (Required)

-In the same python environment in which Spectral Cluster Supertree was installed, run ``flit install -s --python `which python` ``
+In the same python environment in which Spectral Cluster Supertree was installed, run ``flit install -s`` under this directory.

 ### Bad Clade Deletion (Optional)